 About the East Gate project:

-This summer, construction of an East Gate near the corner of Boulevard and Memorial will help reestablish the Cemetery’s connection with the historic Cabbagetown and Reynoldstown neighborhoods.
-Once finished, the new East Gate will offer easier access to the cemetery for residents of Cabbagetown and Grant Park as well as for folks coming from the BeltLine.
+Oakland’s new East Gate near the corner of Boulevard and Memorial helps reestablish the Cemetery’s connection with the historic Cabbagetown and Reynoldstown neighborhoods.
+The new East Gate offers easier access to the cemetery for residents of Cabbagetown and Grant Park as well as for folks coming from the BeltLine.

-It will also make visiting the East Hill (currently being restored), Jewish Hill, the African American Burial Grounds, and Potter’s Field more convenient.
-Wayfinding signage will help orient visitors coming through the gate, and benches and pet stations will add to the visitor experience.
-We anticipate that the gate will be completed this summer.
+The new gate also makes visiting the East Hill (currently being restored), Jewish Hill, the African American Burial Grounds, and Potter’s Field more convenient.
+When it is installed, wayfinding signage will help orient visitors coming through the gate, and benches and pet stations will add to the visitor experience.

 Postcard: Historic Postcard Collection, RG 48-2-5, Georgia Archives